di-unipi-socc/cloudWatcher/README.md

 python3 cloudWatcher.py -r [-v/-vv]
 ```

-with optionally -v or -vv to have a verbose or very verbose output.
+with optionally -v or -vv to have verbose or very verbose output.

-Since cloudWatcher.py needs to work in background it is suggested to run it on a screen.
-We also suggest to store the output in a log file, since it may contains useful information on possible faults
+Since cloudWatcher.py needs to work in the background it is suggested to run it on a screen.
+We also suggest storing the output in a log file, since it may contain useful information on possible faults

 ```bash